kkcam/graph-ismorphism/README.md

  * main.py binds the logic of the previous files - tests are provided.

 ### Prebuilt Graphs For Dreadnaut
 Graphs varying in complexity, generated using different parameters, are provided within the assets/construction_packages folder.
+These graphs are in the .dre format and are compatible with dreadnaut.